TeangaNLP/cardamom-alignments/alignments-cli/README.md

-# A command line tool for running word alignments for two paralell sentences
+# A python command line tool for running word alignments for two paralell sentences
 Given two aligned sentences in different languages, align word by word between then